cagena/Lab2/README.md

 there is more oscillation in this system.

 To conclude, we learned that increasing gain values increases oscillation and the time duration for the system to reach the endpoint.
-Although the step response reaches the endpoint quicker with higher gain values, too high of a gain value can cause a lot of oscillation, which makes the system take a longer overall time to reach the endpoint.
-Therefore, the proportional gain value that worked best for our system was a K_p value of 0.1.
+Although step responses with higher gain values can reach the endpoint quicker, too high of a gain value can cause a lot of oscillation, which will cause the system to take a longer time to reach the endpoint.
+The proportional gain value that worked best for our system was a K_p value of 0.1.